Derived series

 3. The Action type should not have unused parameters.
 If a parameter is unused, it cannot be configured as required.

-4. Parameters for unmapped sensor object properties must be configured as "not required".
-Unmapped properties are any foreign keys on the sensor object type that are not for the root object type.
+4. Properties that are not provided a value are considered unmapped.
+Parameters for unmapped sensor object properties must be configured as "not required".
+Foreign key properties on the sensor object type that are not for the root object type are always unmapped.

 5. The Action type submission criteria must not use parameter-based conditions.